 Mobile-izing savings with automatic contributions: Experimental evidence on dynamic inconsistency and the default effect in Afghanistan

 Working with Afghanistan’s primary mobile phone operator, the authors of this working paper designed and deployed a new mobile phone-based automatic payroll deduction system at the country’s largest firm.
-Through a field experiment, they found that default enrollment in payroll deductions increased rates of savings by 40 percentage points, and that this increase is driven by present-biased preferences.
+Through a field experiment, they found that default enrolment in payroll deductions increased rates of savings by 40 percentage points, and that this increase is driven by present-biased preferences.

 • Date: 01/04/2016

-• Sector: Services
+• Sector: Any

-• Topics: Digital technology
+• Topics: Digital technology, Inclusive finance

-• Regions: Asia and the Pacific
+• Regions: Europe and Central Asia

-• Resource type: Publications
+• Resource type: Publications from partners

 • Institutions: Innovations for Poverty Action